yammer/breakerbox/README.md

 2. If your service addition is in the production environment, consider adding it to the meta-dashboard `turbine.ConfigPropertyBasedDiscovery.production.instances`.

+3. Then add your {serviceName} to the `turbine.aggregator.clusterConfig`.

 Then commit, push, repackage, and redeploy the latest version of `breakerbox`!